JDiPierro/jdipierro_resume/content/post/contact.md

 +++

-If you've got some work you need done end me an email to:
+If you've got some work you need done send me an email at:

 dipierroj at gmail dot com